section-engineering-education/engineering-education/content/articles/how-to-work-with-lombok-on-quarkus/index.md

 ### Pre-requisites
 To follow along with this article, the reader should have the following:
 - Java language prior knowledge
-- Java SDK set on the machine.
+- Java SDK installed on the machine.
 The latest SDK version is recommended.
+Download it in [this](https://www.oracle.com/java/technologies/downloads/) link to install on Windows, Mac, or Linux.
+To install it step by step in the Terminal, follow the steps shown [here](https://opensource.com/article/19/11/install-java-linux).
 - The ultimate version of IntelliJ is preferred since it has many tools in the store.
+Click [here](https://www.jetbrains.com/idea/download/) to download the IDE.
 - A good internet connection to fetch additional resources.

 > As for the requirements, the pre-requisites may change as time goes by since ever since the article is published.
 JDK version `17`, VS Code version `1.61`, and IntelliJ Ultimate version `2021.2.3` were used for the screenshots.